APCS-Final-Project/src/README.md

 # src
-Source Code for <Insert Name> Project
+Source Code for Some-Awesome-Name Project

+Written by (in alphabetical order by last name):

+Ari H.

+Joseph G.

+Jake W.

+Yicheng W.

 # Introduction
 In this project, we create a QR code generator and scanner with the help of